celrae/support.pmp.io/docs/developers/064_examples_search.md

 For a complete list of PMP search parameters, check out the [legacy querying docs](https://github.com/publicmediaplatform/pmpdocs/wiki/Querying-the-API).

+Here's an example of a [full-text advanced PMP search](https://support.pmp.io/search?advanced=1).

 For now, let's just try a text search...

 ```shell